fenago/ml-scikit-keras-tensorflow/labs/lab_12.md

-At the lowest level, each TensorFlow operation (*op* for short) is implemented using highly efficient C++ code.^[2](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch12.html) Many operations have multiple implementations called *kernels*: each kernel is dedicated to a specific device type, such as CPUs, GPUs, or even TPUs
+At the lowest level, each TensorFlow operation (*op* for short) is implemented using highly efficient C++ code.
+^[2](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch12.html) Many operations have multiple implementations called *kernels*: each kernel is dedicated to a specific device type, such as CPUs, GPUs, or even TPUs
 (*tensor processing units*).
 As you may know, GPUs can dramatically